-- 1. Let X be uniform on [0,1] and compute the expectation and variance of $X^n$ where n is a positive integer. - 2.
-Let X be uniform on [0,1] and compute the probability density function of $Y=X^3$ . - C. In Regular Bus City, there is a shuttle bus that goes between Stop A and Stop B, with no stops in between.
+- 1. Let X be uniform on [0, 1] and compute the expectation and variance of $X^n$ where n is a positive integer. - 2.
+Let X be uniform on [0, 1] and compute the probability density function of $Y = X^5$ .

+C. In Regular Bus City, there is a shuttle bus that goes between Stop A and Stop B, with no stops in between.
 The bus is perfectly punctual and arrives at Stop A at precise five minute intervals (6:00, 6:05, 6:10, 6:15, etc.) day and night, at which point it immediately picks up all passengers waiting.
-Citizens of Regular Bus City arrive at Stop A at Poisson random times, with an average of 5 passengers arriving every minute, and board the next bus that arrives. - (a) Suppose that you visit this city and that you arrive at Stop A at a time chosen uniformly at random from the times in a day.
-How long do you expect to have to wait until the next bus? - (b) How many citizens of Regular Bus City do you expect to be on the bus that you take?
+Citizens of Regular Bus City arrive at Stop A at Poisson random times, with an average of 5 passengers arriving every minute, and board the next bus that arrives.

+- 1. Suppose that you visit this city and that you arrive at Stop A at a time chosen uniformly at random from the times in a day.
+How long do you expect to have to wait until the next bus? - 2.
+How many citizens of Regular Bus City do you expect to be on the bus that you take?

 In Poisson Bus City, there is a shuttle bus that goes between Stop A and Stop B, with no stops in between.
 The times at which the bus arrives at Stop A are a Poisson point process with one bus arriving every five minutes on average, day and night, at which point it immediately picks up all passengers waiting.
 Citizens of Poisson Bus City (like those of Regular Bus City) arrive at Stop A at Poisson random times, with an average of 5 passengers arriving every minute, and board the next bus that arrives.
+[Hint: You can use the fact that in a Poisson point process with parameter $\lambda$ , the waiting time until the first event is an exponential random variable with parameter $\lambda$ , and the expectation of such a random variable is $\lambda^{-1}$ .]

-(c) Suppose that you visit this city and that you arrive at Stop A at a time chosen uniformly at random from the times in a day.
+3. Suppose that you visit this city and that you arrive at Stop A at a time chosen uniformly at random from the times in a day.
 How long do you expect to have to wait until the next bus?

-- (d) How many citizens of Poisson Bus City do you expect to be on the bus that you take? - (e) Are the following two statements true or false?
+- 4. How many citizens of Poisson Bus City do you expect to be on the bus that you take? - 5.
+Are the following two statements true or false?
 If they are both true, explain in words the apparent discrepancy: - (i) When you visit, buses in Poisson Bus City seem on average to come twice as slowly and to be twice as crowded as those in Regular Bus City - (ii) In both cities, buses come on average every five minutes and people come on average five times per minutes, so that over the long haul there are 25 people per bus on average-so buses are on average equally crowded in the two cities.